Scholarships & Awards

 Success at Hanford is not just qualified by awards and prizes per se.
 It is also about the personal milestones, overcoming fears and reaching your goal.
 Behind every success story is an embarrassing first effort, a wobble, a setback or a complete change of direction but at Hanford we aim to teach girls to learn, move on and keep going.

-For nearly 3 decades there has only year in which we have not received a senior school award.
+For nearly 3 decades there has been only one year when we have not received a senior school award.
 In the past 4 years we have had 37 Senior School Awards in all disciplines – all round, academic, art, music, drama, DT and sport.

 Below are a few recent highlights